Non-office jobs are very advantageous, as you do not have to go to a particular place every day to work.

 Especially, if you do not like an office environment but prefer to interact with the customers in the field.

-If you are good at convincing people to do stuff, or you are good at working on brands to look better, then you can make a great marketer and avoid the dreaded office job.
+If you are good at convincing people to do stuff, or you are good at working on building a strong brand image, then you can make a great marketer and avoid the dreaded office job.

 However, marketing has to do with all the activities before and after the sale of a product so you must be selling your product or helping someone else sell his or her product.